So Many to Choose From! How to Find the Right Counsellor for You

 How to know if it’s the right counsellor for me?

-You might not find the ‘perfect’ counsellor straight away and that’s completely normal.
-Therapy is a process, and it can take a few sessions to feel comfortable and ready to share your inner world.
+Therapy is a process: it can take a few sessions to feel comfortable and ready to share your inner world.

 If you’re unsure about something or feel judged in any way, tell your counsellor as this might actually help for you to get what you need.
 Feedback can be an important part of the therapeutic process.